 For security reasons, the Oracle password is converted into clear text only immediately prior to use on an xa_open() call and is then deleted in the process memory immediately after the xa_open() call.

-- It is also permissible to specify only the password via generation and pass the Oracle user name in the start parameter in the open string. - If the open string of the start parameter does not contain either UTMUSER or UTMPASS then it is passed unchanged to the xa_open() call.
+If the open string of the start parameter does not contain either UTMUSER or UTMPASS then it is passed unchanged to the xa_open() call.

 Please note that processing is case-sensitive!

 Examples